kubernetes-sigs/gateway-api/site-src/contributing/devguide.md

 * Does the documentation provide enough information on how I should signal to the users what went right/wrong and how to fix it?

-It is important to exercise changing the personas for which you are writing the documentation.
+It is important to you consider the personas for which you are writing for, when working on each type of documentation.